April 8, 2021

 Ideal Password = A Long, Nonsensical Phrase

-While the “rule of thumb” for passwords in the past has focused on complexity – at least 8 characters combining letters, numbers and characters – guidance in recent months suggests longer “passphrases”.
-This might look like several unrelated words tied together that are at least 20 characters in link.
+While the “rule of thumb” for passwords in the past has focused on complexity – at least 8 characters combining letters, numbers and characters – guidance suggests longer “passphrases”.
+This might look like several unrelated words tied together that are at least 20 characters in length.

 Store Passwords in a Digital Vault

 Re-using passwords is a big no-no, because if one gets compromised an attacker can access other accounts as well.
 But let’s be honest, memorising a different password for each account is virtually impossible, which is why 81% to 87% of people re-use passwords in the first place.